junxit/us-congress-bills-114/bill.md

     - **(D)** improve the reliability of power;
     - **(E)** maintain the affordability of power;
     - **(F)** maximize the financial sustainability of the power sector; and
-    - **(G)** improve access to power non-discriminatory access to power that is done in consultation with affected communities.
+    - **(G)** improve non-discriminatory access to power that is done in consultation with affected communities.
   - **(3)** A description of plans to support efforts of countries in sub-Saharan Africa to increase access to power in urban and rural areas, including a description of plans designed to address commercial, industrial, and residential needs.
   - **(4)** A description of plans to support efforts to reduce waste and corruption, ensure local community consultation, and improve existing power generation through the use of a broad power mix, including fossil fuel and renewable energy, distributed generation models, energy efficiency, and other technological innovations, as appropriate.
   - **(5)** An analysis of existing mechanisms for ensuring, and recommendations to promote—